 Childe’s Songwriting Survival Kit

-Having been captivated by this electronic-pop artist’s debut EP, we learn all about the essential needed to make his music
+Having been captivated by this electronic-pop artist’s debut EP, we learn all about the essentials needed to make his music

 The ambient vibe of much of Childe’s debut EP shouldn’t be confused with a lack of depth.
 Over six songs the Wiltshire-raised/London-based electro-pop artist tackles topics such as trauma, loner-ism and addiction to destruction.
 Clearly an artist with something to say and an inventive way of sharing his message, he’s also no stranger to melody and pop hooks.
 Take the EP’s opening track Bad Ideas, for example: bursting with ideas, it builds from its brooding beginnings into something of an emotional outpouring.